foxanthony1/ChaosQuest/README.md

 Q: I'm a bigshot Youtuber/Streamer.
 I'm going to play your pack with mob greifing off and keep inventory on.
 That's cool, right?

 A: It's Minecraft you can do whatever is permitted by the EULA, but ChaosQuest wasn't designed to be played like that.
-Would it really be honest to say you were playing the pack if you made changes like that to it?
-I mean, if you wanted to be honest...
+Would it really be honest to say you're playing the pack, if you made changes like that?
+I mean, if you want to be honest...

 Q: You should add Tinkers' Construct!